joexu22/MachineLearningPractice/README.md

 * Sacrifice A Young Animal
 * Pray to Cthulhu

-* Start Some Machine Learning Excercises On Windows 10
+* Start some Machine Learning excercises on Windows 10

+# Credits
+* Lots of the sample Machine Learning code I is from TensorFlow website
+* The sample images where generated with code from [Fast Style Transfer](https://github.com/lengstrom/fast-style-transfer)